li8bot/gsoc2020/GettingStarted.md

 A few steps before you should apply :

-- Setup your own development environment and test out the tools
+- Setup your own development environment and test out the library and tools
-- Start communicating with the developers
+- Start communicating with the developers and mentors
 - Try to fix any open bugs
 - Hunt and report bugs
 - Provide help with documentation
 - Help others!